 Most people focus on the terraced area between the two palaces, but be sure to go around Upper Belvedere to find the small lake.

-The southernmost point of the lake is the place to take an excellent photo of the palace.
-The water reflects the front of the palace and looks particularly spectacular at night, even more so when the Christmas market occupies the palace forecourt.
+The southernmost point of the lake is the place to take an excellent photo of that upper palace.
+The water reflects the front of the building and looks particularly spectacular at night, even more so when the Christmas market occupies the palace forecourt.

-Point your camera in the opposite direction for a shot of the modern architecture rising above the Baroque limits of Belvedere, as if created in a sci-fi writer’s imagination.
+Point your camera in the opposite direction for a shot of the modern architecture rising above the baroque edges of Belvedere, as if created in a science fiction writer’s imagination.

 The history